wpcodefactory/marketplace-for-woocommerce/readme.txt

 = 1.0.1 - 27/06/2017 =
 * Remove edit action from commissions bulk actions
+* Add info about public page on admin settings if using ugly permalinks

 = 1.0.0 - 18/05/2017 =
 * Initial Release.